typelevel/Laika/README.md

 Laika
 =====

-Library for transforming lightweight text markup into various types of output formats, written in Scala.
+Customizable and extensible library for transforming lightweight text markup into various types of output formats, written in Scala.

 Open Source under the Apache 2.0 License.